► Model creation and configuration

 The Virtual Market pricing mechanism can be visualized in detail with the Market Depth window which show the depth of the orderbook before or after clearing.
 Blue bars represent buy volume, red bars represent sell volume and yellow represents buy and sell volume at the same price.

 Adaptive Modeler contains a Trading Simulator to simulate trading based on the trading signals.
 This makes it possible to see what returns would have been made when the suggested trades were actually executed.
-Trading can be simulated according to user customizable trading parameters such as enabling/disabling short positions, transaction costs and expected spread and slippage.
+Trading can be simulated according to user customizable trading parameters such as enabling/disabling short positions, closing positions at end of day, transaction costs and expected spread and slippage.

-Using Historical or Monte Carlo Simulation it is also possible to
+Using Historical Simulation or Monte Carlo Simulation it is also possible to

 project the expected distribution of future trading returns based on